UPPS No. 05.02.02

-The purpose of this UPPS is to identify policies and procedures to use when purchasing goods and services for Texas State University with university funds.
+The purpose of this policy is to identify procedures to use when purchasing goods and services for Texas State University with university funds.

 In accordance with The Texas State University System (TSUS) Rules and Regulations, Chapter III, Section 10, Subsection 10.2, Authority, Paragraph 10.23, the president has delegated authority to the director of Procurement and Strategic Sourcing to obligate university funds for the purchase of goods or services through the approval and issuance of purchase orders.

-The director of Procurement and Strategic Sourcing may, at his or her discretion and with the concurrence of the associate vice president for Financial Services, delegate purchasing, processing, or approval authority to another university employee or state agency.
+The director of Procurement and Strategic Sourcing may, at his or her discretion and with the concurrence of the associate vice president for Financial Services, delegate purchasing, processing, or approval authority to another university employee.

-This delegation may include soliciting for bids, proposals, offers, quotes, or other expressions of interest; evaluating responses received; negotiating terms and conditions; or obligating university funds for the purchase of goods or services.
+This delegation may include bid solicitation, proposals, offers, quotes, or other expressions of interest; evaluating responses received; negotiating terms and conditions; or obligating university funds for the purchase of goods or services.

 Employees with delegated purchasing authority have reporting responsibility to the director of Procurement and Strategic Sourcing.
 The director will determine the level of delegated authority and the required training.